petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/alerts-and-announcements/sending-alerts-and-announcements.md

    ![Use the Customize Announcements Displayed option to restrict the distribution scope for announcements.](./sending-alerts-and-announcements/images/06.gif)

-   A new section is now available.
+   A new section appears.
 You can select tabs to define which available sites, organizations, user groups, and roles are included in the distribution scope.
-If there are no elements in a category, the tab doesn't appear.
+If there are no elements in a category, the tab isn't shown.

 1. Select the available options and use the arrows to move them from the Available to the Current column to include the option in the distribution scope.